tuva-health/zus_connector/dbt_doc_blocks/column_descriptions.md

 {% docs facility_npi %}
 Facility NPI for the claim (typically represents the facility where services were performed).
 {% enddocs %}

-{% docs file_date %}
-The date associated with the claims file, typically reflecting the reporting period of the claims data.
-{% enddocs %}

 {% docs file_name %}